ghorvath78/butools/doc/rawsource/GeneralFluidSolve.rst

         assumed.
 The default value is empty.
     precision : double, optional
         Numerical precision for computing the fundamental
-        matrix and for checking.
+        matrix.
 The default value is 1e-14

     Returns
     -------